ReactiveHTML/rimmel/docs/index.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/edit/rimmel-click-counter)

-## Functional/Reactive
+## Streams Oriented
 Most JavaScript UI libraries and frameworks are designed for the imperative programming paradigm.
-Occasionally they may also support some aspects of functional, reactive, or functional-reactive programming.
+Occasionally they may also support some aspects of reactive or functional programming, too.
-Third-party adapters or utility libraries can also be used to help but the reality is that the imperative paradigm is their main focus and others were just an afterhthought, so their use is severely limited, inconvenient or plain awkward to use in practice.
+Third-party adapters or utility libraries can also be used to translate between each paradigm but the reality is that the imperative paradigm is their main focus and everything else was just an afterhthought, severely limited, inconvenient or plain awkward to use in practice.

-Rimmel focuses primarily on functional/reactive streams, to make them "just work".
+Rimmel was designed to make reactive streams just work.

 ### Everything is a Stream ☄️
-For Rimmel to unleash the whole power of functional/reactive/streams-oriented programming, all you do is just treat everything (that's not genuinely static) as a stream: data in, data out.
+This is the key concept of the paradigm.
+Instead of creating variables, classes, object and methods that perform mutations, you create streams.
+A stream is data-in, data-out.
+Can be sync or async and combine other streams.

 You no longer write code to change the state of something else, as in: